-- 59. There shall be a diploma in Therapeutic Radiology. - 60.
-A candidate for the diploma in Therapeutic Radiology shall produce evidence: - (i) that he is a qualified medical practitioner registered or registrable by the New South Wales Medical Board, or by the General Medical Council of Great Britain. - (ii) that a period of not less than three years has elapsed since he qualified for such registration; - (iii) that he has spent not less than twelve months as a Resident Medical Officer of a general hospital approved by the Faculty, or has spent not less than twelve months as a non-resident Medical Officer in one of the Teaching Hospitals approved for the purpose by the Faculty; - (iv) that he has complied with Section 61. - 61.
-A candidate for the diploma in Therapeutic Radiology shall, after obtaining his registrable qualifications and fulfilling the requirements of Section 60 (iii), attend approved post-graduate courses of study in each of the subjects of the examination specified in Section 62 at the University and hospital approved for the purpose by the Faculty and undergo such special training in Therapeutic Radiology as may from time to time be prescribed by Resolutions made in accordance with these By-laws. - 62.
-A candidate for the diploma in Therapeutic Radiology shall be required to pass examinations in each of the following subjects: - (i) Anatomy and Physiology. - (ii) Physics. - (iii) Radiotherapy. - (iv)-Pathology. - 63.
-The examination for the diploma in Therapeutic Radiology shall be held in such manner as the Faculty may from time to time direct.
+59. There shall be a diploma in Therapeutic Radiology.

+60. A candidate for the diploma in Therapeutic Radiology shall:

+- (i) hold qualifications in Medicine, Surgery and Obstetrics approved by the Faculty of Medicine for the purposes of the diploma; - (ii) produce evidence that he has held such qualifications for not less than three years; - (iii) produce evidence that he has spent not less than twelve months as a Resident Medical Officer of a general hospital approved by the Faculty or has spent not less than twelve months as a nonresident Medical Officer in one of the Teaching Hospitals approved for the purpose by the Faculty; - (iv) that he has complied with Section 61.

+61. A candidate for the diploma in Therapeutic Radiology shall, after obtaining the qualifications set out in Section 60 (i) and fulfilling the requirements of Section 60 (iii), attend approved post-graduate courses of study in each of the subjects of the examination specified in Section 62 at the University and hospital approved for the purpose by the Faculty and undergo such special training in Therapeutic Radiology as may from time to time be prescribed by Resolutions made in accordance with these By-laws.

+62. A candidate for the diploma in Therapeutic Radiology shall be required to pass examinations in each of the following subjects:

+- (i) Anatomy and Physiology.

+- (ii) Physics.

+- (iii) Radiotherapy.

+- (iv) Pathology.

+63. The examination for the diploma in Therapeutic Radiology shall be held in such manner as the Faculty may from time to time direct.

-1. A candidate for the diploma in Therapeutic Radiology, in addition to complying with the requirements of Section 60 (iii) of the By-laws, must produce evidence that he has fulfilled one or other of the following requirements of special training before admission to Part I of the examination:
+1. A candidate for the diploma in Therapeutic Radiology, in addition to complying with the requirements of Section 60 (iii) of the By-laws, must produce evidence that he has fulfilled one or other of the following requirements of special training before admission to Part II of the examination:

-- (a) That he has held one or more of the following appointments for a total period of not less than two years: - (i) Full-time Fellow or Associate or Resident Medical Officer or full-time Radiotherapist in the Radiotherapeutic Department of hospitals prescribed in Resolution 4 of which at least twelve months shall have been spent at a fully recognised hospital. - (ii) Honorary Medical Officer in the Radiotherapeutic Department of a fully recognised hospital prescribed in Resolution 4. - (b) That he has attended for an average of fifteen hours a week for two years the Therapeutic Departments of hospitals prescribed in Resolution 4, of which not less than three-fifths of the total attendance will be at one or more fully recognized hospitals, provided that a candidate who has spent less than two years holding an appointment prescribed in (a) above may complete the requirement by attending, for an average of fifteen hours per week for the remainder of the period, the Therapeutic Departments of fully recognised hospitals prescribed in Resolution 4. - 2.
+- (a) That he has held one or more of the following appointments for a total period of not less than two years: - (i) Full-time Fellow or Associate or Resident Medical Officer or full-time Radiotherapist in the Radiotherapeutic Department of hospitals prescribed in Resolution 4 of which at least twelve months shall have been spent at a fully recognized hospital. - (ii) Honorary Medical Officer in the Radiotherapeutic Department of a fully recognized hospital prescribed in Resolution 4. - (b) That he has attended for an average of fifteen hours a week for two years the Therapeutic Departments of hospitals prescribed in Resolution 4, of which not less than three-fifths of the total attendance will be at one or more fully recognized hospitals, provided that a candidate who has spent less than two years holding an appointment prescribed in (a) above may complete the requirement by attending, for an average of fifteen hours per week for the remainder of the period, the Therapeutic Departments of fully recognized hospitals prescribed in Resolution 4. - 2.
 The examination shall be in two parts, namely, Part I and Part II.

-- (i) Anatomical and physiological aspects of Therapeutic Radiology. - (ii) Physics I.
+(i) Anatomical and physiological aspects of Therapeutic Radiology.

+(ii) Physics I.